Why Speech Therapy Express?

-Sessions are typically 30-60 minutes in length.
-There is no pressure or expectation to commit to a therapy frequency of 1-2x/week, if that doesn't fit your life.
+Sessions are typically 30-45 minutes in length.
+There is no pressure or expectation to commit to a therapy frequency of 1-2x/week, if that doesn't fit your schedule.
 It's à la carte, whatever works best for you.
 If you want to space out visits more, the home program can be expanded.
 I'm creative.
 We'll figure it out.

 All interventions are designed to derive benefit during everyday interactions as soon as possible.
 To that end, input and feedback from family members is often critical.
 I typically ask if some family members can join our session, in part or in whole.
 By creating a therapy session that resembles everyday life, newly acquired skills are more readily applied to situations outside of therapy.

 I will work myself out of a job as fast as I can.

 "How do you do it?
 How do you get results so fast?"

 "This is the first time we've ever seen any progress."